dubesoftware/spamcaster/README.md

 A [Sinatra](https://sinatrarb.com/)-based web endpoint that accepts JSON payloads and fires off Slack notifications upon detection of spam.

+To install as a Ruby gem:

+Open a terminal and type `gem install spamcaster`.
+Once installed, type `spamcaster` to invoke the command.

+The Sinatra web fraework should run, listening on the default port (4567).
+To test payloads, use an HTTP client to send POST requests passing the JSON payloads to the endpoint http://localhost:4567/api/v1/spamcheck

+Payloads containing spam should trigger notificatons to the Spamcaster channel of Dube Software's Slack workspace.
+Please request an invitation if you would like to test in this workspace.
+Alternatively, change the webhook URL to point to your own Slack integration in the parts_bin.rb file.